|

 of reasons!
 Chin up!—there's still a chance your film can be screened in Halifax during the festival when all those

+bigwigs are in town.
 The seventh annual Salon des Refusés Atlantique has released its yearly call to the rejected—send in your letter

-(and your movie, duh) and you will be entered into a lottery (note: do not send your movie with your letter).
+(and your movie, duh)and you will be entered into a lottery (note: do not send your movie with your letter).

 Letters will be drawn at random to compose the one-day Salon program at the Khyber Club on Saturday, September 15.
+For more info, keep an eye on salonatlantique.org.

 13, 2006